-The ALU Global Challenges Degree Program, which is the first-ever of its kind in the continent, has seen numerous exciting and impactful projects emerge from […]
+The ALU Global Challenges Degree Program, which is the first-ever of its kind in the continent, has seen numerous exciting and impactful projects emerge from students who are taking this course.
+The “declare missions and not majors” nature of the program has allowed students to tackle global challenges and explore global opportunities through creative ways. […]

 Since its founding, ALU has shown great commitment to fulfilling the mission of educating 3 million leaders by 2030.
 Our disruptive learning model, access to networks, as well as our strong values have continuously moulded our students into innovative leaders who are determined to create a positive impact on the African continent.